 - 1 tsp sumac, divided

 - Extra virgin olive oil (I used Early Harvest Greek extra virgin olive oil)

 - 4 Campari tomatoes or small Roma tomatoes (191 grams), quartered

 - 1 to 2 avocados, pit removed, cubed

 - ¼ cup (26 grams) chopped red onions

 - Peel hard boiled eggs and slice them into quarters.

 - Place tomatoes, cucumbers, avocado, chopped red onions in the mixing bowl.
-Season with kosher salt, black pepper, ½ tsp Aleppo pepper and ½ tsp sumac.
+Season with kosher salt, black pepper, ½ teaspoon Aleppo pepper and ½ teaspoon sumac.
 Add lemon juice and drizzle of extra virgin olive oil.
 Toss to combine.

 - Top the eggs with the chopped salad.
 Serve at room temperature or chill for a few minutes.